-due: Monday, April 15th, 2019
+due: Monday, December 13th, 2021

 Ground Rules.
-You may choose to complete this assignment in a group of up to two people; working in a group is not required, but strongly recommended.
+You may choose to complete this assignment in a group of up to three people; working in a group is not required, but strongly recommended.
 If you work in a group, only one group member should submit a solution, listing the names of all the group members.
 Use Canvas to submit a tarred and gzipped directory containing all the files mentioned in the questions.
-The due date for the project is 11:59pm Central Time on Monday, April 15th.
+The due date for the project is 11:59pm Central Time on Monday, December 13th.
 You may use any written source you can find to help with this assignment, on paper or the Internet, but you must explicitly reference any sources other than the lecture notes, assigned readings, and course staff.

 net-Workin' it This homework includes attacking the network connection between two machines.
 Because it would be a violation of campus policy to let you actually sniff traffic on a network with other users, we've implemented these machines and the network between them virtually.
-There is an "attacker" VM that you control, which is similar to the VM you used for HA1.
+There is an "attacker" VM that you control.
 Then on the same network there are a pair of "victim" machines: a "server" VM which hosts a web site, and a "client" VM that simulates an innocent user of that site.
 You won't be able to log in to the victim machines, but you'll be able to (attempt to) access pages on the server.
-In a realistic attack you might need to wait for an innocent user to use the vulnerable web site, but to save you time we've set up the simulated client VM so you can poke it via a web request to cause it to perform an access.
+In a realistic attack you might need to wait for an innocent user to use the vulnerable web site, but to save you time we've set up the simulated client VM so you can poke it via a web request to cause it to perform an access at a time convenient to you.
+Finally, your attacker VM has access to a special "monitoring" network interface that lets you eavesdrop on all traffic on the network.
+This simulates in our virtual network the vulnerability of a broadcast network like unencrypted wireless.

-Since the virtual machines are on a private virtual network they don't have DNS names and you'll need to refer to them directly by IP address.
-Each group will be assigned a group number G. Then the IP address of the server will be 192.168.G.1, the simulated client will be 192.168.G.2, and your attacker VM will be 192.168.G.3.
+Since the virtual machines are on a private virtual network, their interfaces on that network don't have DNS names and you'll need to refer to them directly by IP address.
+Each group will be assigned a group number G. Then the IP address of the server will be 192.168.G.1, the simulated client will be 192.168.G.2, your attacker VM's main network interface will be 192.168.G.3. and the monitoring interface will be 192.168.G.4.
 There will be some more logistical details about the VM setup posted separately on the course web site.
-In the directions below we'll use the variables SERVER and CLIENT to refer to the server and client IP addresses.
-You'll need to substitute the correct addresses for your configuration, perhaps using shell variables as a short-hand.
+In the directions below we'll use the shorthands SERVER and CLIENT to refer to the server and client IP addresses.
+You'll need to substitute the correct addresses for your configuration, perhaps using shell variables.